States of Jersey Ambulance Service: Structure

 The SJAS is structured similarly to most NHS ambulance services.

 Paramedics are the primary healthcare professionals within the service and are all required to be registered with the Health and Care Professions Council, like in the UK.
-There are currently no on-island routes to becoming a paramedic, as paramedics require a Paramedic Science BSc (Hons) to become registered.

-Paramedics are supported by ambulance technicians who are also healthcare professionals however lack the same scope of practice and autonomy as their paramedic colleagues.
-Ambulance technicians can be trained on-island by the service.
-Where a lack of paramedic staff on duty makes it necessary, technicians may crew together on front line ambulances.

-The SJAS has recently introduced a new clinical role known as an emergency care assistant (ECA).
-ECAs have the most basic scope of practice for front line ambulance staff and work in a supporting capacity to paramedics.
-ECAs can never crew together to operate a front line ambulance.

-All of the above staff crew between two and four double crewed ambulances dependant on staffing and time of day.
-Where there is an odd-number of staff, paramedics may work on a see-and-treat vehicle, targeted at delivering care to patients who may be discharged into the community and not require transport to hospital.
-The see-and-treat vehicle is sometimes used for paramedic backup or as an additional resource to life-threatening emergencies.

 The service also operates an intermediary crew, which has the primary role of providing inter-facility transfers.
 This is broadly 'take-homes' between Jersey General Hospital and discharged patients' homes but may also involve transport to and from Jersey Airport.
 Patients may be taken to Jersey Airport where they require specialist care which cannot be provided at Jersey General Hospital and instead will be flown via the Jersey Emergency Transfer Service (JETS) to the UK to a more specialised hospital.
-Staff that crew the intermediary ambulance are trained to FREC-3 or FREC-4 levels and are only ever crewed on front line ambulances when a lack of staffing makes it necessary.

-Paramedics can progress to work as 'leading ambulance paramedics' (LAPs) who are bronze commanders for the service.
-LAP is a hybrid role of office-based and operational work.
+Leading Ambulance Paramedic (LAP) is a hybrid role of office-based and operational work.
 The LAP will be dispatched by the Combined Control Centre (CCC) to support ambulance crews at challenging or multi-agency scenes in a managerial or clinical capacity.
 LAPs are also deployable to emergencies where all other paramedic crews are unavailable.

-LAPs are supported by a Silver Duty Officer (SDO) who are deployable from office work to multiagency incidents, major incidents and to emergencies where all other paramedic crews and the LAP are unavailable.
+LAPs are supported by a Silver Duty Officer (SDO) who are deployable from office work to major incidents.